 The Virginia Workers’ Compensation attorneys of Marks & Harrison strongly advise injured employees to consult a professional who understands the Virginia Workers’ Compensation laws that apply to their specific circumstances.
 When a worker is injured, the claim is filed with the workers’ compensation insurance company (or self-insuring employer) who pays medical and disability benefits according to a state-approved formula.
 A Virginia Workers’ Compensation lawyer qualified to interpret Workers’ Compensation laws will be able to provide legal guidance and assistance to ensure full recovery of all funds to which the injured worker is entitled.
 Your employer and its insurance company will always have an experienced attorney representing their interests.
 You will also be dealing with insurance adjusters who work for the insurance company and whose job it is to pay as little as possible.

-Some of the issues associated with Workers’ Compensation claims include:
+Some of the issues associated with Workers’ Comp claims include: